Last Updated on April 1, 2022 by Editorial Team

 Engaging manipulatives to teach vocabulary

 Manipulatives help discern concepts with a playful approach and complement various learning styles as well.
 The purpose is to keep the little learners pulled through the learning process and emerge more confident than before.
-Play method that helps make education more accomodating and truly inclusive becomes possible to design with manipulatives.
-A research on vocabulary manipulatives hints at their effectiveness in enhancing proficiency level too.
+Play method that helps make education more accommodating and truly inclusive becomes possible to design with manipulatives.
+Research[3] on vocabulary manipulatives hints at their effectiveness in enhancing proficiency levels too.
 Here are a few must-try options.

 1. Vocabulary Builder Flash Cards

 Working as multisensory didactical support, these flashcards employ the kids’ visual learning abilities.
 The use of daily use items in the flashcards allows kids to be fluent in everyday conversations.
-With regular practice, little munchkins can enrich their repertoire of newly-learned words.
-It offers truly engaging tool to young learners to enhance their vocabulary; works as a fun-hour activity tool too!
+With regular practice, little munchkins can enrich their repertoire of newly learned words.
+It offers a truly engaging tool for young learners to enhance their vocabulary; works as a fun-hour activity tool too!

 2. Sight Words Bingo

-The knowledge of sight words acts as a primer for building the vocabulary skills.
+The knowledge of sight words acts as a primer for building vocabulary skills.
 Kids need to learn sight words first to enrich their writing and speaking skills.
 Bingo offers a learning-focused tool for young learners as well as ESL students.
-Mugging up sight words from books to build vocabulary skill can be stressful and monotonous.
-This gamified manipulative offers a pretext to think, strategize and use words too.
+Mugging up sight words from books to build vocabulary skills can be stressful and monotonous.
+This gamified manipulative offers a pretext to think, strategize, and use words too.

 The challenge of scoring high and a sense of competition drives kids to concentrate better.
-That is why the outcomes of putting efforts in learning words become quite conspicuous.
-Designed to offer the parents and guardians have an activity time with kids, this manipulative combines learning with fun.
+That is why the outcomes of putting effort into learning words become quite conspicuous.
+Designed to offer the parents and guardians an activity time with kids, this manipulative combines learning with fun.
 If searching for a practice tool to build vocabulary, you may bank on this game and bring more learning to the activity time with kids.

 3. Discussion Cards

 Why does anybody need to develop vocabulary?
-Mostly, the answer will be, to develop the writing and speaking skills.
-Hence, when you feel you have lots of words added to your repertoire, it is time to test the knowledge.
-The discussion cards offer that much-needed testing tool and prepares you for real-life conversations.
-Vocabulary building is also required to be fluent in expression of thoughts and feelings.
+Mostly, the answer will be, to develop writing and speaking skills.
+Hence, when you feel you have lots of words added to your repertoire, it is time to test your knowledge.
+The discussion cards offer that much-needed testing tool and prepare you for real-life conversations.
+Vocabulary building is also required to be fluent in the expression of thoughts and feelings.
 It may also prove beneficial in being a confident speaker.

-The discussion cards help English language art beginners to learn how to emote, express ideas and talk like a native speaker.
-These practice materials also help the students vent out emotional outbursts, identify their feeling in various situations and be comfortable with the use of vocabulary.
+The discussion cards help English language art beginners learn how to emote, express ideas, and talk like a native speaker.
+These practice materials also help the students vent out emotional outbursts, identify their feelings in various situations, and be comfortable with the use of vocabulary.
 Thus, this manipulative serves as the right support to learn how to apply vocabulary skills in practical situations.

-Driving kids to learning new words does become challenging as they get distracted easily.
-The gamified appeal of this game keep the kids on the path of learning.
-This manipulative works as a word-building and vocabulary-testing support allowing parents or teachers to guage progress and take appropriate course.
+Driving kids to learn new words does become challenging as they get distracted easily.
+The gamified appeal of this game keeps the kids on the path of learning.
+This manipulative works as a word-building and vocabulary-testing support allowing parents or teachers to gauge progress and take appropriate courses.

 5. Wordplay Game for Kids

-Searching for a manipulative that stimulates minds of young Vocabulary learners?
-Wordplay game can help you find the most fitting option.
+Searching for a manipulative that stimulates the minds of young Vocabulary learners?
+Wordplay games can help you find the most fitting option.
 This game is all about testing the knowledge of word families, spelling, and understanding clues.
-The added feel of board games brings more fun to the learning process and vocabulary-learning does not seem to be a task anymore.
+The added feel of board games brings more fun to the learning process and vocabulary learning does not seem to be a task anymore.

-The learners take clues from the slot they reach by rolling dice, and fill the word cards accordingly.
+The learners take clues from the slot they reach by rolling dice and filling the word cards accordingly.
 The gameplay supports the learning process and boosts memory retrieval.
-Spinning wheel offers two letters, which can be starting and ending sound, or may appear anywhere in the spelling.
+The spinning wheel offers two letters, which can be starting and ending sounds or may appear anywhere in the spelling.
 The very act of writing words with the given set of letters brings fluency in words’ formation and ultimately, helps add newer words to the vocabulary list.
 By offering the challenge of writing more words than the competitors, the students can be encouraged to think and apply the learning faster.

 6. Word Families Flash Cards